codescream/amazon-scraper-api/README.md

 An api that gives you access to amazon data in json format

 Endpoints:
-/products/search/:searchTerm - search for any product and retrieve info such as productId.
+<br />/products/search/:searchTerm - search for any product and retrieve info such as productId.
 <br /> e.g: /products/search/mackbook air.

 /products/:productId - get the details of any product.